Peg Nopoulos

 Stephen Cross

 Stephen Cross earned a bachelor’s degree in psychology from the University of Texas at Dallas in 1989.
 He worked in community and inpatient mental health services in Dallas for eight years before moving to Iowa in 1997.
 Since then, Stephen has worked in both clinical and research positions within the University of Iowa’s Departments of Neurology and Psychiatry.
 He is a member of the National Association of Psychometrists (NAP) and obtained board certification as a Certified Specialist in Psychometry (CSP) in 2007.
 Stephen joined the Peg Nopoulos Laboratory as a research associate in 2014 and has coordinated studies in Huntington’s Disease and Myotonic Dystrophy Type 1.
-Under the direction of Jordan Schultz, PharmD, he is currently coordinating a study funded by the Michael J. Fox Foundation for Parkinson’s Research entitled “Assessing Target Engagement of Terazosin in Healthy Adults.”
+Stephen currently manages projects for the Schultz Lab while remaining an advisor on building projects, creating protocols, and training staff in neurocognitive assessment.

 Marci Novak

-Marci Novak, MA, is a research associate who joined the Nopoulos Lab in 2016.
+Marci Dudak, MA, is a research associate who joined the Nopoulos Lab in 2016.
 She studied sociology and psychology as an undergraduate student with an emphasis in school social work.
 In 2015, Marci received her master’s degree in organizational leadership.
-She primarily works on the neuroimaging in pediatric chronic kidney disease study, performing neurocognitive and behavioral testing while assisting in data analysis and other study management for the Harshman and van der Plas Labs.
+She primarily works on the neuroimaging in pediatric chronic kidney disease study, performing neurocognitive and behavioral testing while assisting in data analysis and other study management for the Harshman and Conrad Labs.

 Keara Turkington